TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

    use MyVendor\MyExtension\Repository\UserRepository;

-   class UserController
+   final class UserController
    {
-      protected ?UserRepository $userRepository = null;
+        private ?UserRepository $userRepository = null;

         public function injectUserRepository(UserRepository $userRepository)
         {
             $this->userRepository = $userRepository;
         }
    }

-This ends up with the exactly the same result as above: The controller instance has an object of type :php:`UserRepository` in class property :php:`$userRepository`.
+This ends up with the basically the same result as above: The controller instance has an object of type :php:`UserRepository` in class property :php:`$userRepository`.
-This inject* way came from extbase and TYPO3 core implemented it in addition to the default Symfony constructor injection.
+The injection via methods was introduced by Extbase and TYPO3 core implemented it in addition to the default Symfony constructor injection.
 Why did we do that, you may ask?
-Both strategies have subtle differences: First, when using inject* methods, the type hinted class property needs to be nullable, otherwise PHP >= 7.4 throws a warning since the instance is not set during :php:`__construct()`.
-But that's just a language detail.
+Both strategies have subtle differences: First, when using :php:`inject*()` methods, the type hinted class property needs to be nullable, otherwise PHP >= 7.4 throws a warning since the instance is not set during :php:`__construct()`.
+But that's just an implementation detail.
 More important is an abstraction scenario.
 Consider this case:

 .. code-block:: php